Brymir7/DoomR/readme.md

 ## Known Limitations

-- **Enemy AI**: AI behavior is basic and may not respond perfectly in complex environments.
 - **Collision**: Collision works, but enemies sometimes get stuck in a diagonal Wall for a bit too long.
 - **Level Design**: Levels are simple, there's no winning.
 - **Fisheye Effect**: Kept the fish eye effect because it looks cool.
 (This makes walking through 1 wide places a bit unclear visually).